Feeling Like You Can’t Breathe

 I find that pausing to take even 2 or 3 deep breaths as I go about my day is enough to make a difference.
 It is highly refreshing and invigorating, and seems to force enough of a pause, so I can gather my thoughts a bit.
 And it’s saved me in all kinds of emergency and otherwise stressful situations.

-Deep breathing is no more a miracle cure than anything else but it’s a solid first-line defense within anybody’s grasp that can help us slow down enough to be able to cope with and respond to the challenges and obstacles life throws at us.
+Deep breathing in addiction recovery is no more a miracle cure than anything else but it’s a solid first-line defense within anybody’s grasp that can help us slow down enough to be able to cope with and respond to the challenges and obstacles life throws at us.